tmanundercover/agile-ceremonies/.readme/MultiAgentSystem/Josh-AI-Graphic-Designer/sticker-builder/README.md

 - The images will be turned into SVG stickers
 - The svg stickers will be animated

-# Landing Page User Prompts
+# Shopify Store Landing Page User Prompt
 Shopify Store Landing Page User Prompt
 Create a landing page with the following content:
 Main Message: Launch a stunning Shopify store that sells while you sleep